davidzhou9/ORF467FinalProject/README.md

 Steps:

 1. Download this repo as a zip file by clicking "Clone or download" > "Download ZIP".
+2. Alternatively use Git and clone with the following HTTPS: https://github.com/davidzhou9/ORF467FinalProject.git

 ## Task 1: Assessing the Rideshare Potential of Each County In Each County, State and Region
 #### Contact for this Section: David Zhou